MrKaszeba19/PapajLang/README.md

-seq | generates an arithmetical sequence from A to B and puts it on the stack (syntax: `A STEP B seq`) gseq | generates a geometical sequence from A to B and puts it on the stack (syntax: `A STEP B gseq`) seql | generates an arithmetical sequence of N numbers and puts it on the stack (syntax: `BEGIN STEP N seq`) gseql | generates a geometical sequence of N numbers and puts it on the stack (syntax: `BEGIN STEP N gseq`) rev | reverses the stack
+seq | generates an arithmetical sequence from A to B and puts it on the stack (syntax: `A STEP B seq`) gseq | generates a geometical sequence from A to B and puts it on the stack (syntax: `A STEP B gseq`) seql | generates an arithmetical sequence of N numbers and puts it on the stack (syntax: `BEGIN STEP N seq`) gseql | generates a geometrical sequence of N numbers and puts it on the stack (syntax: `BEGIN STEP N gseq`) rev | reverses the stack

 **Examples:**